openedx/frontend-app-communications/src/plugin-slots/FooterSlot/README.md

 This slot is used to replace/modify/hide the footer.

-The implementation of the `FooterSlot` component lives in [the `frontend-component-footer` repository](https://github.com/openedx/frontend-component-footer/tree/master/src/components/footer-slot).
+The implementation of the `FooterSlot` component lives in [the `frontend-slot-footer` repository](https://github.com/openedx/frontend-slot-footer/).

 ## Example